 ... called a sea- cow or manatee , which is near twenty feet long , the head resembling that of a cow , and two short feet , with which it creeps on the shallows and rocks to get food ; but has no fins : the flesh is com- monly eaten ...

-Page 11
+Page 1

 ... called vestibulum was no part of the house , but the court and landing - place between it and the street .
 Arbuthnot on Coins .
-LANDLADY . n . s . [ land and lady . ] 1.
+LA'NDLADY . n . s . [ land and lady . ] 1.
 A woman who has tenants holding from her .
 2. The mistress of an ...

 ... called vestibulum was no part of the house , but the court and landing - place between it and the street .
 Arbuthnot on Coins .
-LANDLADY . n . s . [ land and lady . ] 1.
+LA'NDLADY . n . s . [ land and lady . ] 1.
 A woman who has tenants holding from her .
 2. The mistress of an ...

-Page 21
+Page 16

-... called a law - day . " The word seemeth to have grown from the Saxon lede , which was a court of jurisdiction above the wapen - take or hundred , comprehend- ing three or four of them , otherwise called thirshing , and contained the ...
+... called a law - day .
+The word seemeth to have grown from the Saxon lede , which was a court of jurisdiction above the wapen - take or hundred , comprehend- ing three or four of them , otherwise called thirshing , and contained the third ...

-... called a law - day . " The word seemeth to have grown from the Saxon lede , which was a court of jurisdiction above the wapen - take or hundred , comprehend- ing three or four of them , otherwise called thirshing , and contained the ...
+... called a law - day .
+The word seemeth to have grown from the Saxon lede , which was a court of jurisdiction above the wapen - take or hundred , comprehend- ing three or four of them , otherwise called thirshing , and contained the third ...

 Common terms and phrases

-Addison Ainsworth Arbuthnot Atterbury Bacon Ben Jonson Bentley bird blood body Boyle Brown called cause church chyle Clarendon colour death Dict doth Dryd Dryden Dutch earth Ecclesiasticus eyes fair Fairy Queen fire French give Glanville hand hast hath head heart heav'n honour Hooker Hudibras kind king L'Estrange labour land Latin leave light live Locke look lord low Latin Maccabees manner marcasites matter mean Milt Milton mind motion mouth nature ness never night noun o'er optick pain pass passion peace pear person plant Pope pow'r prince Prior publick Raleigh Saxon sense Shaks Shaksp Shakspeare shew Sidney soul South Spenser spirit stone sweet Swift Tatler thee thing thou thought Tillotson tion tongue tree unto v. a. mis verb virtue Waller Watts Woodward word
+Addison Æneid Ainsworth Arbuthnot Atterbury Bacon Ben Jonson Bentley bird blood body Boyle Brown called cause church chyle Clarendon colour death Dict doth Dryd Dryden Dutch earth Ecclesiasticus eyes fair Fairy Queen father fire French give Glanville hand hast hath heart heav'n honour Hooker Hudibras kind king L'Estrange labour laid land Latin leave light live Locke look loose lord low Latin Maccabees matter means Milt Milton mind Mortimer motion mouth nature ness never night noun o'er optick pain pass passion peace person plant Pope pow'r prince Prior publick Saxon sense Shaks Shaksp Shakspeare shew Sidney soul South Spenser spirit stone sweet Swift Tatler thee thing thou thought Tillotson tion tongue tree unto v. a. mis verb Waller Watts word Wotton young